 My South Dakota pheasant hunt falls on the same week every October.
-In over 20 years of pheasant hunting the same week every October, I’ve seen snowstorms, 95-degree heat, and literally everything in between.
-Given the wild swings in weather, one needs to watch the forecast and dress accordingly.
+In over 20 years of hunting the same week, I’ve seen snowstorms, 95-degree heat, and literally everything in between.
+Given the wild swings in weather, you need to watch the forecast and dress accordingly.
 Here are the items that I commonly pack for a wide range of conditions:

 - Belt – Filson